vega/altair/doc/user_guide/saving_charts.rst

 HTML format
 ~~~~~~~~~~~
-If you wish for Altair to take care of the embedding for you, you can save a
+If you wish for Altair to take care of the HTML embedding for you, you can
-file using
+save a chart directly to an HTML file using

 .. code-block:: python